sCrypt-Inc/scryptTS-docs/docs/ordinals/ft.md

 ## v1

-Tokens utilizing the first version of the `bsv-20` must be initialized by a **deployment** inscription, which specifies the tokens ticker symbol, amount and mint limit.
-For more information refer to the [1Sat docs](https://docs.1satordinals.com/bsv20#v1-mint-first-is-first-mode).
+Tokens utilizing the first version of the `bsv-20` must be initialized by a **deployment** inscription, which specifies the token's ticker symbol, amount and mint limit.
+For more information, refer to the [1Sat docs](https://docs.1satordinals.com/bsv20#v1-mint-first-is-first-mode).

 To create a v1 token smart contract, have it extend the `BSV20V1` class: